temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--reject-condition` (string-enum) - Optional flag for rejecting Queries based on Workflow state
+* `--reject-condition` (string-enum) -
+  Optional flag for rejecting Queries based on Workflow state.
-  Options: not_open, not_completed_cleanly
+  Options: not_open, not_completed_cleanly.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).